idflores/twitch-irc-lite/README.md

 In addition, this package aims only to provide communication between Twitch servers and your application following the "Chat and IRC" development guidelines listed on [dev.twitch.tv](https://dev.twitch.tv/docs/v5/guides/irc/).
 No automatic twitch commands or similar will be implemented here.
 That's a job for your bot ;)

-It should also be said, again, that this IRC package is meant specifically for [Twitch.tv](https://www.twitch.tv).
+It should also be said, again, that this IRC package is meant specifically for [Twitch.tv](https://www.twitch.tv) using the [IRC Protocol (RCF1459)](https://tools.ietf.org/html/rfc1459.html) as defined by the [Twitch Development Site](https://dev.twitch.tv/docs/v5/guides/irc/).
 If you try to use this package for other IRC applications, *you do so at your own risk*.
 You've been warned. :P

 <h2 align="center">Install <sub>(under construction)</sub></h2>